reenmah96/ila_demo_api_test/README.md

 ![image](https://i.imgur.com/ISnOJv4.png})

 ### Writing a file to S3 using Lambda in Python with AWS
- Use Lambda function to write a file to S3, then test "succeeded" and appeared in S3 bucket.
+ Use Lambda function to write a file to S3, the test "succeeded" and appeared in S3 bucket.

 #### AWS Lambda function (uploadAPI)
 ![image](https://i.imgur.com/rYGx2CR.png})